ghi-electronics/duelink-holiday-tree/index.md

 # DUELink Holiday Tree

-This is a `Getting Started` page for `DUELink Holiday Tree`.

 ![Holiday Tree](./img/sptree-b-1.png)

 This page is a `Getting Started` page for `DUELink Holiday Tree`.
-It includes many demo programs/patterns that you can load onto it.
-You can see the full product details on the product page on the DUELink website [here](https://www.duelink.com/docs/products/sptree-b).
-To load any of the demos, or to make your own, you need these steps:

-1. Plug in the tree to your PC using a USB cable.
-2. Go to [https://microblocks.fun/run/microblocks.html](https://microblocks.fun/run/microblocks.html).
-You will need to use `Edge` or `Chrome` Internet browsers.
+The full product details are [here](https://www.duelink.com/docs/products/sptree-b) on the DUELink website.

+Plug it your tree and enjoy the preloaded demo.
+Then you can try any of the examples below, as is, or **change them** any way you like!

+To load a project:
+1. Click on one of the links below to load the desired project into MicroBlocks.
+We explain what MicroBlocks is later on this page.
-3. Click `Connect` button on the top right corner.
+2. Click **Connect** on teh top right corner.
 Then select the `USB` option.
-4. You should have one option only but if more than one then select the `DUELink` device.
+3. You should have one option only but if more than one then select the `DUELink` device.
 While not likely to happen, if you do not see a `DUELink` device then you need to reload the MicroBlocks firmware.
-This is explained at the bottom of this page.
+This is explained later on this page.
-5. The connect button you clicked earlier changes to a `DUELink` next to a green connect icon.
-6. Click and drag [This Tree Library Link](https://www.duelink.com/code/driver/microblocks/holiday-tree.ubl) into the middle of the MicroBlocks page.
-If not sure how to drag a link, click the link to save the library on your PC then drag the saved file into the MicroBlocks page.
-7. You can now drag any of the images (Example Blocks) below into the IDE to try them.

-**Note:** It is easier to have 2 browser windows open simultaneously to drag the library and images.
-Another option is to save the image/library locally onto your machine then drag them in the browser later!
+4. Click the "Run" triangle and enjoy!

 ---